Icinga/icingadb/doc/07-Operations.md

 As an improvement Redis can be configured to produce the dump less often or not at all with the `save` setting in the configuration.
-Be warned here, that in case of a crash (of Redis or the whole machine) all the data after the last dump is lost, meaning that all the events which were not already persistet by `icingadb` or persisted by Redis are lost then.
+Be warned here, that in case of a crash (of Redis or the whole machine) all the data after the last dump is lost, meaning that all the events which were not already persisted by Icinga DB or persisted by Redis are lost then.

 In addition, the official [Redis® administration documentation](https://redis.io/docs/latest/operate/oss_and_stack/management/admin/) is quite useful.